Tighter Confidence Bounds for Sequential Kernel Regression: RELATED WORK

 $\mu_{\alpha, t}(x)$ is the kernel ridge estimate (evaluated at $x$) or, equivalently, the predictive mean of a standard Gaussian process (GP) posterior with noise $\alpha$. $\rho_{\alpha, t}^2(x)$ is the predictive variance of a standard GP posterior.

-\section{Related Work}
+\section{RELATED WORK}

 Several confidence sequences/bounds have been proposed for the sequential kernel regression problem that we consider.
 The confidence bounds in \citep{srinivas2010gaussian} are perhaps the most well-known.
-The two most widely used, which we compare ours against, were developed by \citet{abbasi2011improved, abbasi2012online} and \citet{chowdhury2017kernelized}, using concentration inequalities for self-normalised processes \citep{pena2004self, pena2009self}.
+The two most widely used were developed by \citet{abbasi2011improved, abbasi2012online} and \citet{chowdhury2017kernelized}, using concentration inequalities for self-normalised processes \citep{pena2004self, pena2009self}.
 Subsequently, \citet{durand2018streaming} derived empirical Bernstein-type versions of these confidence bounds, and \citet{whitehouse2023sublinear} showed that for certain kernels, these confidence bounds can be tightened by regularising in proportion to the smoothness of the kernel.
 Confidence sequences for this setting have also been derived using online-to-confidence-set conversions \citep{abbasi2012onlinetoconc, abbasi2012online}.

-With applications to Bayesian optimisation and kernel bandits in mind, \citet{neiswanger2021uncertainty} and \citet{emmenegger2023likelihood} developed confidence sequences using martingale tail bounds for sequential likelihood ratios (assuming Gaussian rather than sub-Gaussian noise).
-However, cumulative regret bounds for KernelUCB-style bandit algorithms using these confidence bounds are not established in \citep{neiswanger2021uncertainty}, and the regret bound in \citep{emmenegger2023likelihood} is worse than the one obtained with the confidence bounds in \citep{abbasi2012online} or with our new confidence bounds.
+With applications Bayesian optimisation and kernel bandits in mind, \citet{neiswanger2021uncertainty} and \citet{emmenegger2023likelihood} developed confidence sequences using martingale tail bounds for sequential likelihood ratios.
+However, cumulative regret bounds are not established in \citep{neiswanger2021uncertainty}, and the regret bound in \citep{emmenegger2023likelihood} is worse than the regret bounds in \citep{abbasi2012online} and in this paper.

+In the setting where $\epsilon_1, \epsilon_2, \dots$ are bounded deterministic errors, \citet{scharnhorst2022robust} derived confidence bounds using convex programming and Lagrangian duality.
+However, these confidence bounds are not comparable to ours.
+In our setting, the random errors $\epsilon_1, \epsilon_2, \dots$ average out to 0, and our confidence bounds contract around $f^{\star}$.
+This is not the case for the confidence bounds in \citep{scharnhorst2022robust}.